SienaSoftwareEngineering/.github/profile/README.md

-# 👩‍💻 Software Engineering @ Siena College
+# 👩‍💻 Software Engineering @ Siena
 > _"Simplicity is prerequisite for reliability."_ – Edsger W. Dijkstra

 Welcome!
 In this course, we explore tools and techniques to build reliable, safe, and user-friendly software.
 We also focus on processes that address the crucial `human` factor in computing.